kyma-project/busola/docs/extensibility/display-widgets.md

 ### Plain

-Plain widget renders all contents of an object or list sequentially without any decorations.
-This is the default behaviour for all objects and arrays.
+Plain widgets render all contents of an object or list sequentially without any decorations.
+This is the default behavior for all objects and arrays.

 ### Panel